jiko/cyborgmanifesto/index.md

 <p>Let me summarize the picture of women's historical locations in advanced
 industrial societies, as these positions have been restructured partly through the social relations of science and technology.
-If it was ever possible ideologically to characterize women's lives by the disdnction of public and private domains-- suggested by images of the division of working-class life into factory and home, of bourgeois life into market and home, and of gender existence into personal and political realms --it is now a totally
+If it was ever possible ideologically to characterize women's lives by the distinction of public and private domains-- suggested by images of the division of working-class life into factory and home, of bourgeois life into market and home, and of gender existence into personal and political realms --it is now a totally